Sections of this article

 - How watch advertising evolved

-- Art jewelry influenced watches
+- Art jewellery influenced watches

-- Art jewelry watches
+- Art jewellery watches

 Introduction